ShamrockLee/git-labview-integration/README.md

 ## Status

-*   The usage/featrues mentioned above have all been implemented, but not yet fully tested.
+*   The usage/featrues mentioned above have all been implemented.

+*   The Windows version has been tested with LabVIEW setup.

+*   Both are tested by specifying echo as `LVCOMPARE_EXECUTABLE` and `LVMERGE_EXECUTABLE`.

-    Since I haven't figured out the way to get a working setup of LabVIEW on Linux, and I doesn't have a Mac machine, some more POSIX part.
-Considering that the Windows part are more complex than the POSIX part due to the gap between Windows and BASH, it also requires more user experience to be improved.
+*   Since I haven't figured out the way to get a working setup of LabVIEW on Linux, and I doesn't have a Mac machine, the POSIX part haven't been tested against real LabVIEW setup.

+*   Considering that the Windows part are more complex than the POSIX part due to the gap between Windows and BASH, it also requires more user experience to be improved.

 *   Suggestions, ideas and contributions are welcome!